Best AI Design Tools 2026 - 13 Tools Compared by Workflow

 2. Set Your Budget and Evaluate Pricing Models

 Consider both monthly cost and pricing structure.
-Subscription models ($10-$120/month) suit predictable workloads, while credit-based systems (Lovart, Krea) work for variable usage.
-API pricing (Recraft's $0.022-$0.08/image) benefits high-volume production but requires usage forecasting.
-Account for hidden costs like overage fees, team seats, and annual commitment penalties—Adobe Express Teams has introductory rates that may increase 7-11% at renewal.
+Subscription models suit predictable workloads, while credit-based systems (Lovart, Krea) work for variable usage.
+API pricing can benefit high-volume production but requires usage forecasting.
+Account for overage fees, team seats, and annual commitments—Adobe Express Teams is listed above at $4.99/person/month for the first year and $7.99/person/month afterward, so compare the full post-introductory cost.

 3. Verify Commercial Licensing Terms